Narcissistic parent: Mental health effects

 Studies have found that children of narcissistic parents have significantly higher rates of depression and lower self-esteem during adulthood than those who did not perceive their caregivers as narcissistic.
 The parent's lack of empathy towards their child contributes to this, as the child's desires are often denied, their feelings restrained, and their overall emotional well-being ignored.

 Children of narcissistic parents are taught to submit and conform, causing them to lose touch of themselves as individuals.
 This can lead to the child possessing very few memories of feeling appreciated or loved by their parents for being themselves, as they instead associate the love and appreciation with conformity.
 Children may benefit with distance from the narcissistic parent.
 Some children of narcissistic parents resort to leaving home during adolescence if they grow to view the relationship with their parent(s) as toxic.

-The results of a prior study indicated that narcissistic parenting behaviours have an impact on children's self-esteem far into adulthood.
+The results of a prior study indicated that narcissistic parenting behaviors have an impact on children's self-esteem far into adulthood.
 A lot of respondents also mentioned that they needed the approval or affirmation of others in order to feel competent or deserving, and some said that their sense of self depended entirely on how "successful" they perceived themselves to be in terms of their appearance, social life, or academic or professional accomplishments.
 Respondents also mentioned how these consequences affected their friendships and romantic relationships as adults, and one participant raised concern for how these effects would affect her children.

+Research suggests that narcissistic parenting traits are associated with long-term effects on a child's self-esteem and identity.
+Adult children who have experienced narcissistic parenting have a chance of developing a dependency on external validation, with their identity formed by perceived success in performance, careers, social status, education, and appearance.
+Studies indicate that approval from others in close relationships is necessary to feel worthy or competent.
+This reliance on validation, approval, and feedback of others may lead to the development of a fragile or unstable self-concept.

+Along with self-esteem, adult children of narcissistic parents have described experiencing love as conditional, with affection and validation dependent on their ability to meet parental expectations.
+In these types of family environments, children may learn to associate love with performance rather than intrinsic self-worth, which can interfere with the development of their identity.
+This pattern can affect a child's ability to develop independence outside their parents' approval.
+Research has also suggested that this parenting style may be associated with difficulties in emotional regulation and insecure attachment styles, further complicating the challenges these children may face in adulthood.
+As children of narcissistic parents age, research indicates that there will be a higher chance of creating close interpersonal relationships because of people-pleasing behaviors, emotional insecurities, and fear of rejection.
+On the other hand, outcomes may vary depending on the individual's experiences in this environment, culturally, and other factors, and not all children of narcissistic parents experience the same effects.